 Port Procedures and Information for Shipping – Cape Flattery, Cooktown and Port Douglas

-Cooktown is situated about 91 nautical miles north of Cairns and is the most northerly port on the east coast of Australia.
-Today it is known as a community port, managed by the Far North Queensland Ports Corporation (Ports North) and is used mainly by fishing vessels, small passenger vessels and recreational craft.
+The port of Cooktown is located 169kms north of Cairns.
+The port is managed by Far North Queensland Ports Corporation and is mainly used by fishing vessels, small passenger vessels and recreational craft.

 - Regional Harbour Master (Cairns)